firebase/genkit/docs/plugin-authoring.md

 #### Transforming Requests and Responses

-The primary work of a Genkit model plugin is transforming the `GenerationRequest` from Genkit's common format into a format that is recognized and supported by your model's API, and then transforming the response from your model into the `GenerationResponseData` format used by Genkit.
+The primary work of a Genkit model plugin is transforming the `GenerateRequest` from Genkit's common format into a format that is recognized and supported by your model's API, and then transforming the response from your model into the `GenerateResponseData` format used by Genkit.

 Sometimes, this may require massaging or manipulating data to work around model limitations.
 For example, if your model does not natively support a `system` message, you may need to transform a prompt's system message into a user/model message pair.